microscaler/tinkerbell/docs/mdbook/src/adr/index.md

-# Tinkerbell ADR Index
+# Tiffany ADR Index

-This document tracks relevant Architectural Decision Records (ADRs) for the Tinkerbell agentic runtime project.
+This document tracks relevant Architectural Decision Records (ADRs) for the Tiffany agentic runtime project.
 ADRs are numbered sequentially and grouped by functional domain.

 ## 🗂️ Summary of Additional ADR Recommendations: